The Parent-First Guide to School Choice Funding

 9. Microschools, Co-ops, and Hybrid Models

 One of the most consequential second-order effects of universal ESAs is the rise of microschools and educational cooperatives — small, mixed-age learning environments of typically 5–20 students, often operating out of homes, churches, or rented commercial space.
-Microschools generally do not qualify as traditional private schools, but their tuition and fees are reimbursable as “tutoring” or “educational services” under most ESA statutes, provided the operator has registered with the state as an approved provider.
+Microschools generally do not qualify as traditional private schools unless they meet that state’s school-participation rules.
+In some ESA programs, microschool or co-op costs may be reimbursable as tuition, tutoring, instructional services, or educational services when the operator, invoice, provider status, and service category meet state rules.

 Hybrid homeschool models — students enrolled part-time at a private or charter school and homeschooled for the remainder — have similarly grown.
 The ESA structure is well-suited to hybrid models because it can pay multiple providers in a single year, something a voucher cannot do.